CHAPTER 13-2

 (C) The trade name, if any, to be used by the company;

-(D) The locations of the Reservation at which the business will be conducted;
+(D) The physical locations within the Nation’s Jurisdiction that the business will be conducted;

-(E) A sworn statement that the applicant will comply with all tribal law applicable to the applicant’s business;
+(E) A sworn statement that the applicant will comply with all Tribal Laws applicable to the applicant’s business;

 (F) A statement that the applicant consents to District Court jurisdiction and service of process in matters arising from the conduct of business;